ncatlab/nlab-content/pages/323.md

 +-- {: .un_prop}
 ###### Proposition

-If any two of these three squares are pullback squares, then so is the third.
+Suppose the right-hand inner square is a pullback: then the left-hand one is a pullback if and only if the outer square is.

 =--

 +-- {: .proof}
 _Proof_.
-Pasting a morphism into $a$ with the outer square gives rise to a function from morphisms into $a$ to commuting squares over the bottom and right edges of the diagram.
-This function factors through the set of squares over the cospan in the left-hand inner square, by way of pasting with the left and right squares in turn.
-All three squares are pullbacks iff the functions are isomorphisms, which by the 2-out-of-3 property is true if any two of them are, i.e. if any two of the squares are pullbacks.
+Pasting a morphism $x \to a$ with the outer square gives rise to a commuting square over the (composite) bottom and right edges of the diagram.
+The square over the cospan in the left-hand inner square arising from $x \to a$ includes a morphism into $b$, which if $b$ is a pullback induces the same commuting square over $d \to e \to f$ and $c \to d$.
+So one square is universal iff the other is.
 =--